Ciarands/eplayers-resolver/README.md

 Resolver written in python :)

 ### This resolver is broken! :(
-This is currently not working, I intend to release a repo which can be used in conjunction with this for scraping these sites, stay posted!
+This is not working, I intend to release a repo in future which will be able to scrape these sites.

 ### Supports:
 - megacloud.tv's [e1-player](https://megacloud.tv/js/player/a/prod/e1-player.min.js)